 The Goal

 The companies listed on stock exchanges come from all economic sectors: services, manufacturing, mining and information technology.
 They generate revenues that pay salaries, buy goods and services from other companies, pay taxes and return dividends to shareholders.
-They are also signifcant employers: WFE estimates suggest that the 24,000 companies across just 26 of the 55 WFE’s equity market exchanges employ over 127 million people,
+They are also significant employers: WFE estimates suggest that the 24,000 companies across just 26 of the 55 WFE’s equity market exchanges employ over 127 million people.

 Small and medium-size enterprises (SMEs) form a large proportion of companies and employers worldwide.
 According to the World Bank, SMEs provide at least 45% of the jobs and 33% of the GDP in emerging economies alone.
-Although SMEs are important contributors to jobs and the growth of economies, they face signifcant constraints, including lack of access to fnance.
+Although SMEs are important contributors to jobs and the growth of economies, they face significant constraints, including lack of access to finance.

 The Progress